 - Tier 4 - Preferred Specialty: This tier consists of specialty drugs, both generic and brand-name, that are used to treat difficult health conditions.
 These drugs are generally more effective and less expensive than other specialty drugs.

 - Tier 5 - Nonpreferred Specialty: In Tier 5 are nonpreferred specialty drugs that likely have a more cost-effective generic or preferred alternative available.
 Tier 5 has the highest copayment for specialty drugs.
 In some cases, they may not be covered.

 What to look for on your plan's drug list

 Not every insurance plan has the same drug list, but there are a few things you should look for no matter which drug list applies to your plan.

 - Drug lists typically group medications according to the condition they treat or what they are used for.
 For example, you’ll find Prilosec under “Gastrointestinal agents.”

 - Prior authorization (PA): We need to review certain drugs before your plan will cover them in order to make sure they are the right drug for your situation.
 Look for an indicator that your medication needs prior approval, such as (PA) after the name or a checkmark in the “Approval needed” box.
 For more information, take a look at our prior authorization FAQs.

 - Quantity limits (QL): Many types of drugs are limited to a certain amount within a given timeframe.
 If your medication has a quantity limit, it will have (QA) after the name or a checkmark in the “Quantity limit” box.
 For a list of drugs that have quantity limits, visit our Quantity Limits & Dose Optimization (PDF).

 - Specialty drugs: When you have a chronic or difficult health condition, you may need a specialty drug that requires special handling, monitoring or approval to order.
-Look for a checkmark in the “Specialty drug” box or take a look at the Specialty Drug Program (PDF).
+Look for a checkmark in the “Specialty drug” box or take a look at the Specialty Drug Program Member Guide (PDF).